MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ---
 # DAX queries

 With DAX queries, you can query and return data defined by a table expression.
-Reporting clients construct DAX queries whenever a field is placed on a report surface, or a whenever a filter or calculation is applied.
-DAX queries can also be created and run in [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) and open-source tools like [DAX Studio](https://daxstudio.org).
-DAX queries run in SSMS and DAX Studio return results as a table.
+Reporting clients like Power BI and Excel construct DAX queries whenever a field is placed on a report surface, or when a filter is applied.

+You can can also create and run your own DAX queries in [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) and open-source tools like [DAX Studio](https://daxstudio.org).
+DAX queries run in SSMS and DAX Studio return results as a table right within the tool, allowing you to quickly create and test the performance of your measure formulas.

 Before learning about queries, it's important you have a solid understanding of DAX basics.
 If you haven't already, be sure to checkout [DAX overview](dax-overview.md).

 ## Keywords

+DAX queries have a simple syntax comprised of just one required keyword, EVALUATE, and several optional keywords; ORDER BY, START AT, and DEFINE.
+Each keyword defines a statement used for the duration of the query.

 ### EVALUATE (Required)

 At the most basic level, a DAX query is an **EVALUATE** statement containing a table expression.
-A query can contain multiple EVALUATE statements.
+At least one EVALUATE statement is required, however, a query can contain any number of EVALUATE statements.

 #### Syntax